- The Selway-Bitterroot Wilderness Area encompasses over 1.3 million acres of varied forests and spectacular mountains.

 - Warm mittens or gloves, warm hat

-- Hiking boots with ankle support (not tennis shoes)
+- Hiking boots with ankle support (no tennis shoes)

-- Creek-crossing shoes such as Chacos, Tevas (keep handy for the hike in as you will be crossing streams. no flip flops!)
+- Creek-crossing shoes such as Chacos, Tevas (keep these handy for the hike in as you might be crossing streams. no flip flops!)

 - Kitchen kit: spoon/fork, bowl/plate (Tupperware works for meals and as a lunch box), & hot mug

-- Personal biodegradable toiletries (non-fragrant, bears like smelly stuff)
+- Personal biodegradable toiletries (non-fragrant, bears are attracted to smelly stuff)

 - Water bottles/Camelback or similar bladder to carry at least 2 liters (3 recommended).
 Please don’t overlook this suggestion!

 - Sun hat/ sunglasses

 - Personal medications (Epi-pen if you have allergies)